What’s allowed as counties reopen under Gov. Inslee’s ‘Safe Start’ phases

 The state has listed what is prohibited here.

-Gyms and movie theaters at 50% capacity, and retail, libraries, museums, and government buildings could open.
+Retail, libraries, museums, and government buildings could open.
 Pools and recreation centers could open at 50% capacity.

 On June 27, Inslee and Wiesman announced they would pause counties from moving on to Phase 4 due to rising cases across the state.
 Eight counties were eligible to move to Phase 4 before the pause.
+However, the statewide pause applies to all phases, rendering this a moot point.

 “Phase 4 would mean a return to normal activity and we can’t do that now due to the continued rise in cases across the state,” Inslee said.
 “We all want to get back to doing all the things we love in Washington during the summer, and fully open our economy, but we aren’t there yet.
 This is an evolving situation and we will continue to make decisions based on the data.”